Main Content

 What is GPR?

 Ground Penetrating Radar, commonly abbreviated to GPR, uses high-frequency radio waves to detect changes and objects in the subsurface.
-It is a geophysical technique, initially developed for geological mapping.
+It is a geophysical technique initially developed for geological mapping.

-GPR in the Construction Industry
+GPR Surveys in the Construction Industry

-Sandberg was amongst the first to recognise the potential of Ground Penetrating Radar as an investigative survey technique in the Civil Engineering and Construction industries.
-We have developed techniques and considerable expertise in the application and interpretation of Ground Penetrating Radar, including:
+Sandberg was amongst the first to recognise the potential of Ground Penetrating Radar surveys as an investigative survey technique in the Civil Engineering and Construction industries.

 - Concrete imaging and rebar detection